sureshmelvinsigera/Operating_Systems_Project/install-the-software/README.md

 sudo apt-get upgrade -y
 ```

 Install the software requested by the lab instructor.
-While of the packages are available in the default repositories, Visual Studio code is not.
+While many of the packages are available in the default repositories, Visual Studio code is not.
 You will need to add the repository and key.

 Note: LibreOffice writer is already installed by default on Ubuntu!

 Question: why are we adding `-y` to the end of the `apt-get` command?
+Answer: So the `-y` will automatically answer yes to the apt commands which makes the script non-interactive (you don't need to type anything).

 ```bash
 sudo apt-get install chromium-browser inkscape gimp supertux -y